jsmlau/binary-classifier-pytorch/README.md

 # binary-classifier-pytorch
-PyTorch binary classifier with ResNet and Face Mask Detection dataset
+PyTorch binary classifier with ResNet and Face dataset

 # Description: